 Have questions about student loan repayment programs for different branches of the military?
 Reach out to the human resources departments of each repayment program.
 You’ll want to make sure you meet all the eligibility requirements before applying.

 Need a little extra help?
-You can receive one-on-one guidance on how to manage your student loans by reaching out to MMI.
-We also have a handful of articles on handling your student loans, so be sure to check those out.
+You can receive one-on-one guidance on how to handling your student loans, so be sure to check those out.